YanzhaoW/Neuland_sim/README.md

 4. Adding tasks:

-    Different data analysis are indicated in different tasks.
-Those tasks are user-defined classes derived from `FairTask` and need to overload a function called `Exec()` to perform specific data manipulation. `R3BNeulandDigitizer` is one of such classes which transforms the simulated data from NeuLAND to digitized data.
+    Different data analyses are manifested in different tasks.
+Those tasks are user-defined classes derived from `FairTask` and need to overload a function called `Exec()` to perform specific data manipulations. `R3BNeulandDigitizer` is one of such classes which transforms the simulated data from NeuLAND to digitized data.
 It can be implemented as:
     ```cpp
     run.AddTask(new R3BNeulandDigitizer());
     ```
-5. Initiation and starting of the analysis:
+5. Initiation and start of the analysis:
     ```cpp
     run.Init();
     run.Run(0,0);
     ```
     The two parameters for `Run()` specify the start and end number of events that need to be analyzed.
-If both two numbers are zero, all events will be analyzed.
+If both numbers are zero, all events will be analyzed.

 Once the file `digi1.C` is executed, a new root file `test.digi.root` will be created.
 This root file contains a root tree called "NeulandHit" and multiple other histograms defined in `R3BNeulandDigitizer.cxx`.
 For more information, please check its [source file](https://github.com/R3BRootGroup/R3BRoot/blob/master/neuland/digitizing/R3BNeulandDigitizer.cxx) and [R3B/neuland](https://github.com/R3BRootGroup/R3BRoot/tree/master/neuland#digitizing).